4d/go-mobile/docs/getting-started/introduction.md

 4D for iOS and 4D for Android allow you to configure, design, build, and deploy native iOS apps and/or Android apps based on a 4D database.
 Once generated and deployed, mobile clients can connect to 4D Server and interact with new or existing data with no extra requirements.

-4D for iOS and 4D for Android are included in a single integrated 4D component.
+4D for iOS and 4D for Android are included in a single 4D component.
 You can create a mobile project and decide to build it for iOS, for Android, or for both.

-The [**4D Mobile App Server**](https://github.com/4d/4D-Mobile-App-Server#4d-mobile-app-server) component is also provided and contains useful methods to handle server-side authentication, push notifications, and much more.
+The [**4D Mobile App Server**](https://github.com/4d/4D-Mobile-App-Server#4d-mobile-app-server) component is also proposed and contains useful methods to handle server-side authentication, push notifications, and much more.

 :::note